4 Mobile Design Hacks for Squarespace

 So I created this super easy code so you can adjust all of that!

-Just head into your Squarespace site, go to Design > Custom CSS and paste in this code:
+Just head into your Squarespace site, hit '/' on your keyboard, type in CSS into the search bar to take you straight to your CSS panel and paste in this code:

 With this code you can quite easily see that you can adjust the size of the body, h1, h2 and h3 fonts for mobile, you just need to change the font-size number.
 If you don't want to change one, just remove the whole line.
 You can also add other font characteristics in here too, like,